Sojourner Truth State Park: History

 Prior to its acquisition by Scenic Hudson, the site of this park was owned by the real estate development firm AVR, which sought to build housing on the property.
 From the mid-1950s until 1985, Hudson Valley Cement operated a cement facility on the site; followed by Tilcon Minerals, which manufactured construction materials here until 2005.

-Park Description
+Description

 Along with industrial ruins, most of the park is 260 acres of forested hills with 37 acres of wetlands along the Hudson River.
 Two former quarries inside this park have been flooded since their abandonment, designed as Lost Lake and Quarry Lake.
 The Hudson River Brickyard Trail, which is managed by the nonprofit organization Scenic Hudson, runs through this park.
 The trail is part of the longer Empire State Trail.